Jacinta Price

 I am one of eleven Indigenous voices currently in Parliament, and I will not accept the lie, the rationalisation of many Indigenous voices of the 'yes' campaign who suggest our democratically elected voices are redundant because we belong to political parties.

 The patronising suggestion that we cannot focus our efforts on improving the lives of marginalises Aboriginal and Torres Strait Australians, because we are simultaneously responsible for constituents of all backgrounds, is unambiguously wrong and should be rejected resolutely.
-It is a suggestion that is offensive, not only to me, but my Coalition colleague Senator Karen Little, but to all representatives that are of Indigenous heritage in federal Parliament.
+It is a suggestion that is offensive, not only to me, but my Coalition colleague Senator Karen liddle, but to all representatives that are of Indigenous heritage in federal Parliament.

 It has been argued by the advocates of the 'Voice' that such a concept has never been undertaken before.
 I would argue that establishing a taxpayer-funded bureaucracy comprised of indigenous only representation and tasked with simply providing advice, is absolutely something that has been undertaken before.

-The failed Aboriginal and Torres Strait Islander Commission, or ATSIC< was established to provide formal involvement for Aboriginal and Torres Strait Islander people in government processes.
+The failed Aboriginal and Torres Strait Islander Commission, or ATSIC was established to provide formal involvement for Aboriginal and Torres Strait Islander people in government processes.

 6:34